justinkhiga/Flow-demo/README.md

 The code will compile flow data into annual yield, and also performs the same process of identifying rain events in the dataset.

 The code will also produce a few hydrographs of specific rain events or portions of rain events.
+As with the rain project, a "rain event" is classified as rainfall that is preceded and followed by at least six hours of dry weather.
 The hydrograph code is adapted from Chuliang Xiao, at https://rpubs.com/cxiao/hydrograph-ggplot2-plot

 Example hydrographs: